joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 methods:

-- The `event` parameter of the `statusHandler()` function contains a code property which contains the string “Camera.Muted” or “Camera.Unmuted”.
-If the value is “Camera.Muted” the user clicked the Deny button and Flash Player is unable to access the camera.
+- The `event` parameter of the `statusHandler()` function contains a code property which contains the string "Camera.Muted" or "Camera.Unmuted".
+If the value is "Camera.Muted" the user clicked the Deny button and Flash Player is unable to access the camera.
 You can see an example of this in the following
   snippet: